hemeac/kiwiTechTree/README.md

 ## Changelog
+* 0.3.6 (10 September 2020): Added Near Future Exploration Support; Added additional EC to Stayputnik; Slight change in stock antenna tech nodes; Fixed typo in probe upgrades so it is researchable; Fixed overly general rcsblock patch in NF Spacecraft.
 * 0.3.5 (9 September 2020): Added Near Future Aeronautics Support; Removed the Needs CommunityTechTree from some parts (felt redundant).
 Moved Experimental Aircraft Engines to alternative propulsion branch; Added new node in aeronautics branch, one in flight systems, one in alternate propulsion.
 * 0.3.4 (8 September 2020): Added Mk-33 Support; Moved the R.A.P.I.E.R engine to alternate propulsion branch; Added a new node A Bit More Exotic Propulsion; Added Plurals to B9PS Switches
 * 0.3.3 (7 September 2020): Added Cryogenic Engines Support